autogluon/autogluon/docs/tutorials/multimodal/customization.md

 ```

 ### data.mixup.turn_on
-If true, use Mixup in training.
+If True, use Mixup in training.

 ```
 # default used by AutoMM